scripty-bot/stt-service/proto.md

 | `language` | `String` | The language to use for the model.        |

 ## Audio Data Packet
-This packet is sent to feed audio into the STT engine.
+This message is sent to feed audio into the STT engine.

 Do not send this message until you receive a "Initialization Complete" message.
 Any packets sent before that will be ignored.